nathanrosspowell/presentations/src/markdown/beginner_guides/programmer_talk.md

 This will be more like a giant cheat sheet than a structured lesson.
 This should get some people up to speed on the words that programmers use, but maybe not everyone understands them.

-Remeber, sometime it is hard to know what kind of technical knowlege other people have when you work with lots of different people on a daily basis.
+Remember, sometime it is hard to know what kind of technical knowledge other people have when you work with lots of different people on a daily basis.

-The p
+The peered

 ---
 class: center, middle
 # Easy

-The set of upcoming words are relatively easy to undersand.
+The set of upcoming words are relatively easy to understand.
 If you have never heard of them before do _not_ worry!
 They are easy to comprehend.